Physical vs. Emotional Hunger: Understanding the Difference

 Hunger- It’s something we feel every day, but how much do we know about hunger, the different types and ways to tackle it?
-At our June support group NJBC dietitian Meagan Butler discussed ways to identify physical hunger versus emotional hunger, what triggers hunger and strategies to tell the difference between the two.
+At our support group meeting NJBC dietitians discussed ways to identify physical hunger versus emotional hunger, what triggers hunger and strategies to tell the difference between the two.

 Imagine that you’re outside doing yardwork all morning into the afternoon.
 You suddenly realize that you haven’t eaten in over four hours so you head inside to make a healthy lunch.
 You feel satisfied after eating and head back outside to finish gardening.

 This is an example of eating as a result of physical hunger.
 As you were gardening, you started feeling hungry because you haven’t eaten in a few hours.
 You ate your lunch, felt satisfied, and went on with your yardwork.

 Now, imagine you just ate dinner after a long, stressful day at work.
 You’re on the couch watching TV and want some ice cream so you get a bowl.
 You finish it and soon enough go back for more.
 Next, you grab a handful of chips and the night continues with mindless snacking.
 You later think to yourself, “Why did I eat that?
 I wasn’t hungry, I just had dinner.”
 Now, the guilt kicks in.

 This scenario is an example of eating secondary to stress.
 You just ate dinner but craved other foods when you weren’t hungry because of the stress you felt.
 After, the stress was not resolved and instead you experienced guilt.

 Below is a chart from an article titled “Transforming Thoughts to Escape Emotional Eating After Weight Loss Surgery” by psychologist Jennifer Duncan that clearly compares physical and emotional hunger to each other: